CVE-2012-6453

 01 // Technical Summary

-MediaWiki's RSS Reader extension is vulnerable to a cross-site scripting (XSS) attack, allowing attackers to inject malicious HTML or JavaScript into the platform.
-This vulnerability can lead to account compromise, data theft, and website defacement by exploiting the way the extension processes RSS feeds.
-Successful exploitation requires a crafted RSS feed to be ingested by the vulnerable extension.
+MediaWiki's RSS Reader extension is vulnerable to a cross-site scripting (XSS) attack, allowing attackers to inject malicious code into web pages.
+This vulnerability, if exploited, could lead to account compromise, data theft, or website defacement by executing arbitrary JavaScript within a user's browser.
+Successful exploitation requires a user to view a crafted RSS feed within the vulnerable extension.

 02 // Vulnerability Mechanism

-Step 1: Payload Creation: The attacker crafts a malicious RSS feed containing HTML or JavaScript code within the feed's title, description, or other relevant fields.
-This malicious code is designed to execute in the victim's browser.
+Step 1: Payload Delivery: The attacker crafts a malicious RSS feed containing JavaScript code within the feed's content (e.g., in the title, description, or other fields).
+This JavaScript is designed to perform actions like stealing cookies, redirecting the user, or defacing the website.

 03 // Deep Technical Analysis